 Behavior/Reproduction: The Gray Fox also likes to climb trees, similar to the Raccoon Dog, and will often be seen at night climbing trees, or during the evenings since this mammal is crepuscular.

-Color Morphs: There are only two known color morphs for the gray fox, an all white color, and a leucistic, which simply gives it a lighter, cream colored coat where the darker blacks and grays of the coat would normally be.
-Both color variations are extremely rare, almost never found in the wild.
-There are no known breeders of the leucistic color morph.
+Color Morphs: There are only three known color morphs for the gray fox, an all white morph, a leucistic, and (discovered in Northern United States in 2018) and a piebald morph.
+The Leucistic simply gives it a lighter, cream colored coat where the darker blacks and grays of the coat would normally be.
+All color variations are extremely rare, almost never found in the wild.
+There are no known breeders of the leucistic or piebald color morphs.

 Left: Leucistic gray fox.
 Right: All white gray fox.